nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 _Charts made with [Desmos](https://www.desmos.com/calculator)_

-## Drop the Constant Terms
+## Big O & Constant Terms

 Now forget everything you just saw.

 The only chart you need to think about is this [ubiquitous cheatsheet](https://www.bigocheatsheet.com) that you are going to see everywhere:

 ![Big O Cheatsheet](big-o-cheatsheet.png)

-We want to think about our algorithms in the abstract, which means we need to drop the constant terms.
+We want to think about our algorithms in the abstract, not in terms of a specific implementation.

+Why?

+We want to know the _order of_ a function so we can determine whether or not our algorithm is a sufficient solution for our problem or if we need to find a more efficient alternative.

+We're not interested in the details.

+So we drop the constant terms.
 They don’t provide any meaningful additional information.
-As we saw above, whether we chart `2n + 1` or just `n`, we still get a straight line.
-That’s what we really want to know.
-Multiplying by a constant value, in this example, `2`, influences the rate of growth of our algorithm by a constant amount.
-With or without it, the function is still a linear equation.
+As we saw above, whether we chart `2n + 1` or just `n`, we still get a linear rate of growth.

-We're not interested in the details.

-We're interested in the rate of growth so we can determine whether or not our algorithm is a sufficient solution for our problem or if we need to find a more efficient alternative.

-## Big O & Worst-Case Scenario
+## Big O & Upper Bound

 What if our algorithm, say a search function, returns its parameter after one operation?
 Would that be O(1)?